Use catalog-vended credentials for Apache Iceberg™ tables¶

 After you set up access control with your third-party Iceberg REST catalog and create a catalog integration for vended credentials, you can create an Iceberg table.

-When you create an Iceberg table that uses vended credentials, you must specify a catalog integration configured with
+When you create an Iceberg table that uses vended credentials, you specify a catalog integration configured with

 CREATE ICEBERG TABLE (Iceberg REST catalog) statement.